 Advanced speaking is about being creative with how a speech can be organized, learning how to use language for impact, engaging more senses through advanced storytelling, and learning ways to use your body and voice for greater impact.
 For me, advanced speaking is like the difference between grabbing some crayons and coloring in a coloring book versus starting with a blank canvas and crafting a unique piece of art.
 Advanced speaking is you creating your art.
 My ultimate goal for you as an advanced speaker is for you to find your unique voice, to be comfortable in your own skin, to design your message for listenability, and to recognize the transformative power of speech.

 This book is yours free of charge.
 You may make copies of it, download it, link to it, and can share it with friends.
 You can share individual chapters and you can download and save the whole thing.
 You can use it in your college classes and you can use it in your workplace.
 If you know a friend who is giving a toast, send them one chapter.
 It is yours to use.
-I ask that you do not make changes to it and that you give me credit when you do use it.
+Most all of the chapters are fully open where you can pick and chose content to use as needed.
+I ask that you do not make changes to the chapters on overcoming nervousness.
+I also ask that you give me credit when you do use it.

 While the fundamentals of speech have remained the same through the years, the tools of the trade and the applications continue to change.
 For that reason, this book is ever-evolving.
 If you read this book and have suggestions of things that I should add, send me an email and I’ll consider it.
 If you see a typo poorly worded sentence, by all means, let me know (you are my Beta testers).
 You can submit feedback through the form I created.

 If I handed you a bag of tools, some nails, and some boards, you would have everything you need to build something.
 The catch is, you would have to do the work to make that happen.
 This book is like that.
 I am giving you all the tools you need to build something, but it is just a pile of words unless you do the work.
 You make it happen.